kehers/kehers.github.com/_posts/2020-02-18-mining-my-mailbox-for-top-email-service-providers.markdown

 HOST="imap.mail.yahoo.com"
 ```

 If you are connecting to a Yahoo mail, you will need to [generate an app password](https://help.yahoo.com/kb/generate-third-party-passwords-sln15241.html).
 Using your real email password won’t work.
 Gmail is a little more complex.
-To start with, you ned to [enable IMAP access](https://support.google.com/mail/answer/7126229?hl=en) your account.
+To start with, you neexd to [enable IMAP access](https://support.google.com/mail/answer/7126229?hl=en) your account.
 You can then go with any of the options:

 1. [Allow less secure apps](https://myaccount.google.com/lesssecureapps?pli=1).
 But don't forget to turn this off once you are done with the experiment.
 If you still can't connect, you may need to [allow app access to your account](https://accounts.google.com/b/0/displayunlockcaptcha).
 2. [Create an app password](https://support.google.com/mail/answer/185833?hl=en) (more secured option).